25 Biggest Steals in NFL Draft History

 The 6-foot-1, 220-pound safety played in the NFL for 15 years and earned All-Pro honors four times.
 Harrison spent the final six years of his career with the New England Patriots, where he was part of two Super Bowl championship teams.

 Next: This wide receiver’s behavior off the field distracted from his talent.

 25. Terrell Owens, wide receiver

-Whether you love him or hate him, there is simply no denying that Terrell Owens is one of the best wide receivers in NFL history.
-His distracting behavior off the field often overshadowed his dominance on the field, but Owens’s production over the course of his 15-year NFL career was simply amazing.
+Whether you love him or hate him, there’s no denying that Terrell Owens is one of the best wide receivers in NFL history.
+His distracting behavior off the field often overshadowed his dominance on the field.
+But Owens’s production over the course of his 15-year NFL career was simply amazing.

 The San Francisco 49ers selected Owens in the third round (No. 89 overall) of the 1996 NFL Draft.
-He played eight season with the Niners and then had stints with the Philadelphia Eagles, Dallas Cowboys, Buffalo Bills, and Cincinnati Bengals.
+He played eight seasons with the Niners and then had stints with the Philadelphia Eagles, Dallas Cowboys, Buffalo Bills, and Cincinnati Bengals.
 The 6-foot-3, 225-pounder earned Pro Bowl honors six times and All-Pro honors five times.
-He retired with 1,078 receptions for 15,934 receiving yards (second most in NFL history) and 153 touchdown receptions (third most in NFL history).
+He retired with 1,078 receptions for 15,934 receiving yards (second-most in NFL history) and 153 touchdown receptions (third-most in NFL history).

 Read more: The NFL’s 10 Greatest Players of All Time